 The Greeks from the Trojan War got this in general from the Romans and their later followers.
 The Romans were supposedly descended from the Trojans (specifically Aeneas), so naturally they weren't happy by the way their ancestors had been treated.

-Set in Egyptian Mythology, although he feuded with Horus after killing Osiris, was originally the protector of Re from the evil serpent Apep and worshiped in his own right.
+Set in Egyptian Mythology, although he feuded with Horus after killing Osiris, was originally the protector of Re from the evil serpent Apep, who he fought every night, and worshiped in his own right.
 After Egypt was split between the Upper and Lower Kingdoms, he became an evil god in Lower Egypt and his positive aspects were handed over to other deities.
 His worship as the god of foreigners almost entirely stopped after the Hyksos invaded Egypt.

 He fell into decline as the trio of Osiris, Isis, and Horus rose in prominence.
 Different cult centers always had different opinions on everyone, of course.
 He was also associated with the desert, which seems to have gotten less awe and more resentment over time.